rzumer/dez80/tests/README.md

 ## Integration tests

-The binary stream used in the DeZ80 integration tests were assembled using [z80asm](https://www.nongnu.org/z80asm/).
+The binary stream used in the DeZ80 integration tests was pre-assembled using [z80asm](https://www.nongnu.org/z80asm/).
 This ensures that the binary input and the expected disassembly output correspond to one another.